kyuugirl/weather_app/README.md

 ## Forecast Display
 - The main screen shows the current weather conditions
-- The weekly panel provides seven days of compact summaries
+- The weekly panel provides 5 days of compact summaries
-- Expanding a day reveals hourly details with temperature, cloud cover, wind, and precipitation trends
+- Expanded table reveals 3 hour interval of the day's forcast with temperature and precipitation trends

 # Features
 ## Current Weather